epoch-research/epoch-website/_blog/2022-06-23-announcing-epoch.md

   </figcaption>
 </figure>

 Besides this, we also plan to opportunistically research topics important for AI governance where we are well positioned to do so.
-These investigations might relate to compute governance, near term advances in AI and other topics.
+These investigations might relate to compute governance, near-term advances in AI and other topics.

 # Our work so far